74 Years of Family Fun

 In 2010, the park’s first water coaster, Wildebeest, opened; it has been voted the #1 Water Park Ride in the World every year since.
 In 2012, Mammoth, the World’s Longest Water Coaster (as certified by Guinness World Records), opened.
 America’s only launched wing coaster – Thunderbird – premiered in 2015, to high acclaim.

 To celebrate its 70th Birthday Season, Holiday World brought back its original ride – The Freedom Train – where it is on display in front of the Liberty Bell Shoppe.
-Plans for 2019 include Santa’s Merry Marketplace, with expanded menus and increased theming.
+Plans for 2020 include Cheetah Chase: The World’s First Launched Water Coaster.

 Throughout its history, Holiday World has set high standards for the theme park industry, with a steadfast adherence to the values established in the family-owned company’s cornerstones: safety, service, cleanliness, and friendliness.